 Thinking of joining us?

-Why Rising Voices Wessex?
+Why Lewis-Manning Rising Voices?

 Singing is good for health and wellbeing, it helps in recovering self-confidence - and it is fun.